amatino-code/amatino-js/readme.md

 # Amatino JS

-Amatino is a double-entry accounting system.
-It provides double entry accounting as a service via an HTTP API.
+Amatino is an accounting engine.
+It stores, organises, and retrieves financial information via an HTTP API.
 Amatino JS is a library for interacting with the Amatino API from within a Node.js application.
 By using Amatino JS, a Node.js developer can utilise Amatino services without needing to deal with raw HTTP requests.

 ## About Amatino